scifir/scifir-units/TO-DO.md

 // TODO: check is string_view should be used as parameters
 // TODO: use string_view to the enum functions

+// CONSTANTS
+// TODO: maybe all constant values should be constexpr, and maybe there's a way to make them scalar_unit without needing to have all of them defined at the same time, because that sizes

 // DIMENSIONS (7)
 // TODO: support the binary prefixes too
 // TODO: function get_frequent_dimensions(), which are the frequent definitions (J is N*m, W is J/s, etc)